eggvoice/sorghastrum-nutans-habitat-suitability-model/README.md

 ## Overview

+The final project of GEOG 4463-5463 (Earth Analytics Bootcamp) is to look into building a habitat suitability model for Sorghasstrum Nutans.

 This repository contains a Jupyter Notebook (`sorghastrum-nutans.ipynb`) which is the core of the content.
 A HTML file is generated so you can preview the results.
 All supporting images are stored in the `\img` folder.